Extinct cats are species that once existed, but no longer have any living members. Both wild and domestic cat species have become extinct in the past.

-This environmental change can threaten the existence of certain species, even causing extinct cats to cease to exist.
+This environmental change can threaten the existence of certain species, even causing near extinct cats to die out.

-The speed at which climate change causes environmental change, such as rising temperatures and new weather patterns, happens too fast for certain species to keep up; they cannot adapt at the same pace, bringing about their extinction.
+The speed at which climate change causes environmental change, such as rising temperatures and new weather patterns, is too fast for some species to keep up.
+They cannot adapt at the same pace, bringing about their demise.

-One large reason contributing to the extinction or endangerment of wild cats is the trend and desire of some people to keep them as pets.
+One large factor contributing to the extinction or endangerment of wild cats is the trend and desire of some people to keep them as pets.

-Not only is this detrimental to the animals because they are being removed from their natural environments (and so are prevented from breeding further), but many die in the actual transportation and capture processes.
+It is detrimental to the animals because they are being removed from their natural environments and are prevented from breeding further.
+But many also die in the actual transportation and capture processes.

-For instance, in trying to capture cubs, parent-cats can be killed.
+For instance, when trying to capture cubs, parent-cats can be killed.

-Big cats are commonly hunted for their fur, or even for the medicinal values their parts are said to possess in some countries.
-Over hunting can cause extinction in many species.
-This was the case with many extinct cats, and some breeds today which look likely to sadly join the extinct cats ranks.
+Big cats are commonly hunted for their fur, or even for the medicinal values some people believe they have.
+Over-hunting and illegal hunting (poaching) can cause extinction in many species.

 At times this hunting is not even done to obtain fur or products to sell on.
 Hunting tourism has a large culture in countries around Africa, as an example.

-When animals no longer exist and live alongside us, it can appear difficult to find out information on these species.
+When animals no longer exist and live alongside us, it can be hard to find out information about them.

 For example, we have an extensive knowledge of cats that are potentially going to become extinct in the near future because we live alongside them, and are able to study them.